okta/okta.github.io/_source/_standards/OIDC/index.md

 OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol, which allows computing clients to verify the identity of an end user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end user in an interoperable manner.
 In technical terms, OpenID Connect specifies a RESTful HTTP API, using JSON as a data format.

-OpenID Connect allows a range of clients to request and receive information about authenticated sessions and end-users, including web-based clients, mobile apps, and JavaScript clients.
+OpenID Connect allows a range of clients to request and receive information about authenticated sessions and end users, including web-based clients, mobile apps, and JavaScript clients.
 The [specification suite](http://openid.net/connect/) is extensible, supporting optional features such as encryption of identity data, discovery of OpenID Providers, and session management.